-The Administrative Assistant acts as the front-line point of contact for the office and is accountable for supporting the overall general administrative operations of the office in support of the goals, objectives, vision and mission of the NSCSW.
-The Administrative Assistant is the primary administrative and logistical support to all staff in the office, and to NSCSW Council and committees.
+The Administrative Assistant Regulatory Services acts as a front-line point of contact for the office and is accountable for supporting the overall general administrative operations of the office in support of the goals, objectives, vision and mission of the NSCSW.
+This role is the primary administrative and logistical support to the NSCSW Board of Examiners.

-NSCSW is committed to the value of equity and strives to create an organization that represents the intersectional identities of Nova Scotians.
+NSCSW is committed to the values of justice and equity, and strives to create an organization that represents the intersectional identities of Nova Scotians.
 Applicants from groups who have historically faced barriers to employment are encouraged to self-identify in their application.

 - The NSCSW offers a defined pension plan through the NSHEPP.